jasonpatrickellykrause/istio-training/labs/2-observability.md

 deployment.apps/prometheus created
 ```

-To open the Prometheus dashboard, we can use the dashboard command in the Istio CLI:
+Once the Prometheus pod starts, we can use the `dashboard` command to open the Prometheus Dashboard:

 ```sh
 $ getistio istioctl dashboard prometheus